 1. An AM Policy Association is established for a UE as described in clause 4.16.1.

 2a.
 The AF sends to NEF its request for influencing the access and mobility management policy of the UE (identified by GPSI) using Nnef_AMPolicyAuthorization (optionally providing a timer on how long this policy shall last, in which case the system behaviour upon expiration of this timer is as specified in TS 23.503 [20]).
 As part of the Nnef_AMPolicyAuthorization request, the AF may request to subscribe (within the Create and Update operations) or unsubscribe (within the Delete operation) for relevant events specified in clause 6.1.3.18 of TS 23.503 [20], e.g. events for request for service area coverage outcome.
 The NEF stores the request and sends a response to the AF.
+In this message it is possible to include information for a change of network service (which is mapped to an Alternative S-NSSAI at NEF), (see clause 5.15.5.2.2a of TS 23.501 [2]).
+The Alternative S-NSSAI selected by the NEF is part of the UE subscription.

 2b.
 The NEF searches the PCF for the UE using Nbsf_Management_Subscribe with SUPI as input parameter, indicating that it is searching for the PCF that handles the AM Policy Association of the UE.